katzer/cordova-plugin-local-notifications/README.md

 ```

 ### Notification sound under Android
 The default sound is `RingtoneManager.TYPE_NOTIFICATION`.
-But an specific sound can be dinfed through the `sound` property.<br>
+But an specific sound can be defined through the `sound` property.<br>
 The sound must be a absolute or relative Uri pointing to the sound file.
 ```javascript
 /**